 The future of a child depends on a lot on the type of experience they have in school.
 Have you been wondering if a smaller or private school would be a better experience for your child?
 It’s a decision almost every parent has to make.
 Every parent wonders if their child would perform better in a more catered learning environment.
 It’s a natural question to ask because parents tend to want only the very best for their children.

-While some children do amazingly well in large public schools, many would actually perform better, be happier, and much more comfortable in a school where they can learn everyone’s name and never get jostled in the hallways.
-But it’s not just the lower student density that makes a smaller private school worth-while.
+While some children do amazingly well in large public schools, many would perform better and feel more comfortable in a school where they can get to know everyone.
+However, it’s not just the lower student density that makes a smaller private school worth-while.

 Enough Teacher to Go Around

 Public schools, by their nature, will have a lot of students.
 Classrooms of 30-40 are not uncommon, and one teacher will be in charge of teaching the class.
 In terms of teacher time, that translates to simply no way to provide personal instruction to every child in classes that large.
 It is not easy to keep a classroom filled with so many children under control and engaged.

 Smaller private schools can afford to have a much better student-teacher ratio.
 Rather than overpacking classrooms, each class has precisely as many students as the teachers can effectively teach.
 In some instances, the number of students will be lower to provide students with more teacher time.
 While many teachers can effectively manage larger classrooms, it does leave little time for one-to-one student attention.

 During a child’s formative years, one-to-one attention from a teacher can make a world of difference in a child’s ability to learn.
 Every child learns at a different rate, and in public schools with lots of children, the pace of learning is very variable.
 Sometimes it will be too slow for confident kids, and other times it’ll be too fast.
 However, it’s much easier to cater to the child’s learning speed with smaller classrooms by giving more one-to-one attention.